smcclab/smc-course/01-policies.md

 ### Supplementary assessment {#supplementary-assessment}

-If you receive a PX grade you are eligible for supplementary assessment...
+If you receive a PX grade you are eligible for supplementary assessment.
+The course convenor will contact you after final S1 grades are released with more information about the timing & nature of this assessment.

 ### Academic integrity {#academic-integrity}